rickmugridge/bevy-builder/Notes.md

 * An `Interaction` component is required by struct `TextField`, needed to pick up mouse events

+For a Component, such as `OpenClose`, that needs mouse interaction, include the following in the component declaration:
+ * `#[require(Interaction)]`

+To debounce a mouse Press, use a resource to track the timing of the last Press.
+See DebounceMousePress

 ## Plugins

 We used plugins for modularity, such as `TextFieldPlugin` in `text_field.rs`.